Adrian Veidt: Skills and abilities

 Adrian Veidt has been deemed "the smartest man in the world" by many, mainly the media, though this title is regarded as well-deserved.
 From his earliest memories Veidt has been aware of his superior insight; also, his brain possesses a photographic memory.
-Following his service as the costumed vigilante Ozymandias, Veidt has deftly built empires legitimate and criminal each; the extent of them combined is enough for him to become a global influence through his exploitation of advanced technology and genetics.
+As Ozymandias, Veidt has deftly built empires legitimate and criminal each; the extent of them combined is enough for him to become a global influence through his exploitation of advanced technology and genetics.

 Yearning for a practical measure of his abilities, Veidt’s ambition necessarily matches his estimation of his intelligence, as evidenced by his successful execution of his plan to help Earth towards utopia by ending international hostilities.
 He is shown to be a ruthless master strategist, maintaining total secrecy in swiftly eliminating anybody who dares to get in the way of his plans, or who is aware of his plans, or who unknowingly participates—even, ultimately, his most trusted conspirators.

 Additionally, Veidt is depicted as having developed himself to the pinnacle of human physical ability.
 A world-class athlete, he is extremely physically fit and performs public exhibitions of his acrobatic feats in order to aid charity events.
 He is exceptionally active despite his age (mid-forties at the time of the events of Watchmen).
 Included as a back-up feature to issue #11, a Veidt interview conducted by Doug Roth notes Veidt as resembling a man of 30 rather than one of middle age.

 Unknown to others, he has conditioned himself even to catch a bullet with his hand, though he himself was surprised when he managed to do so successfully.
 He is an almost superhuman unarmed combatant who easily defeats such indomitable fighters as Rorschach and Nite Owl, both at once.
 His only known melee defeat came early in his career at the hands of the Comedian, whom he later bested and killed, seemingly with that loss in mind.